blissjaspis/education/private-docker-registry.md

 - Docker and Docker Compose installed on your Droplet.
 - DNS `A` record pointing a subdomain (e.g., `registry.your-domain.com`) to your Droplet's IP address.
 You will also need another subdomain for Komodo (e.g., `komodo.your-domain.com`) and domains for each website you plan to host.

-## 1. Setting up the Docker Registry
+## 1. Setting up the Core Infrastructure

-First, let's get a basic registry running.
-The official Docker Registry is available as a Docker image.

-1.  **SSH into your Droplet:**
+This section covers setting up the shared, stable components of your system: the Nginx reverse proxy, the private Docker Registry, and the Komodo deployment tool.

+1.  **Create Project Directories:**
+    On your DigitalOcean droplet, create a main directory for your projects.
+We'll create separate subdirectories for the core infrastructure and each website to keep things organized.
     ```bash
-    ssh root@your_droplet_ip
+    # Run from your home directory, e.g., /root/
+    mkdir -p ~/projects/core
+    cd ~/projects/core
     ```

-2.  **Run the registry container:**
+2.  **Create a Shared Docker Network:**
+    This is the key to allowing containers from different compose files to communicate.
+We create one external network that all our services will connect to.
     ```bash
-    docker run -d -p 5000:5000 --restart=always --name registry registry:2
+    docker network create nginx-proxy-net
     ```
-    This command starts a registry container named `registry` listening on port 5000.

-At this point, you have a *local, insecure* registry.
-You can push and pull images from the Droplet itself, but you won't be able to connect from other machines without configuring Docker to trust this insecure registry, which is not recommended for production.

-## 2. Securing the Registry

-A production-ready registry must be secured.
-We'll use a reverse proxy (Nginx) to handle HTTPS (TLS) and basic authentication.

-We will use `docker-compose` to manage our services.

-1.  **Create a directory for your registry setup:**
+3.  **Create Directories for Nginx and Certbot:**
+    Inside `~/projects/core`, create the necessary config directories.
     ```bash
-    mkdir docker-registry && cd docker-registry
-    ```

-2.  **Create Directories for Nginx and Certbot:**
-    ```bash
     mkdir -p nginx/conf.d
     mkdir -p certbot/www
     ```

-3.  **Create an Nginx configuration file:**
+4.  **Create Nginx Configuration for Core Services:**
-    Create a file named `nginx/conf.d/registry.conf` with the following content.
-Replace `registry.your-domain.com`, `komodo.your-domain.com`, and your website domains with your actual domains.
+    Create a file at `~/projects/core/nginx/conf.d/core.conf`.
+This file will contain the routing for your registry and Komodo.

     ```nginx
     upstream docker-registry {